Orlando Manatee Tours

 We offer these kayaking adventures as public group or private kayaking tour.
 The prime prime time manatee migration season, is usually Nov 15 through March 15 with chances to see hundreds of manatees, pending the cool weather.

-Equipment : We offer solo, and tandem kayaks as well as paddle boards for this adventure.
-We use sit on top kayaks with integrated seats, which are very comfortable for your lower back.
+Equipment: We offer solo, tandem kayaks, and paddle boards for this adventure.
+We use sit-on-top kayaks with integrated seats, which are very comfortable for your lower back.
 We also use lightweight carbon fiber paddles that are easy on your shoulders.

 Tour Includes : kayak, PFD, paddle, dry bag, and a friendly, professional naturalist kayak guide equipped with a camera to capture lasting memories.
 Kids under 15, must ride in a tandem kayak with an adult.